 The exercises described here are ones that I mapped for On The Beautiful, Blue Danube by Strauss.
 This song is available on Liquid Rhythms 2 from Music and Motion Studio.

 Exercise 1.
 Knee lift and double flick kick, hands on hips

 This exercise is a grounded move (no propulsion) so it will challenge core stability and balance

-- Start by lifting up the knee to hip height with hands on waist
+- Start by lifting the knee to hip height with hands on the waist

 - Extend the knee and flick the foot twice, bend the knee and then repeat the double flick

-- Return foot back down to the bottom of the pool and repeat exercise on opposite side
+- Return your foot down to the bottom of the pool and repeat the exercise on the opposite side

 Exercise 2.
 Giant flick kicks